Correlations in gravitational-wave reconstructions from eccentric binaries: A case study with GW151226 and GW170608: Methods

 We use the python package \BILBY{}~\cite{bilby} to simulate the signals and perform parameter estimation. \BILBY{} calculates the posterior distribution $p(\bm{\theta}|y)$ for the set of source parameters $\bm{\theta}$ given the data $y$, according to Bayes' theorem, $p(\bm{\theta}|y) \propto p(y|\bm{\theta}) p(\bm{\theta})$ where $p(y|\bm{\theta})$ is the likelihood and $p(\bm{\theta})$ is the prior.
 The likelihood function for a set of $N$ detectors is the standard used for gravitational wave astronomy:

 where $\hat{y}_i(f)$ and $\hat{s}_i(f, \bm{\theta})$ are the frequency-domain representations of the data and the model waveform.
 The inner product $\langle \cdot | \cdot \rangle$ is given by

 with the weight factor $S_n^i(f)$ being the advanced LIGO power spectral density (PSD).
 Superscript $i$ labels the detector, in our case either LIGO Hanford or LIGO Livingston.
-We use the zero-detuning high-power noise curves~\cite{ligo_psd_data}.
+We use the zero-detuning high-power noise curve for LIGO detectors (labeled \texttt{ZERO\_DET\_high\_P} in~\cite{ligo_psd_data}).
 The interpretation of this likelihood function is that a given candidate waveform is likely to be present in the data, if subtracting it from the data resembles colored Gaussian noise.

 We sample from the posterior distribution using a nested sampling algorithm implemented via the \dynesty{} package~\cite{dynesty} in \BILBY{}.
 We use $1,000$ live points, and a stopping criterion of $\Delta \log{\mathcal{Z}} < 0.1$ where $\mathcal{Z}$ is the estimated Bayesian evidence.
 To improve efficiency, we use the option in \BILBY{} to analytically marginalize over the coalescence time~\cite{time_marg}, coalescence phase~\cite{phase_marg} and distance~\cite{thrane_talbot_2019} in the calculation of the likelihood in Eq.~\eqref{likelihood}, and then reconstruct the posterior for these parameters after the maximum likelihood calculation has completed.